derduskenga/crack-pins-use-stolen-pins-hashes/README.md

-# How hackers cracks PIN by using a dictionary of stolen PIN hashes
+# How hackers crack uaer PINs by using brute force on stolen PIN hashes